shit-an/MachineLearning/README.md

 # MachineLearning Projects
-Movie Recommendations Syatem using python with webapplication.
-Iris detection project using python.
+Movie Recommendations System using python with webapplication, Iris detection project using python,
 House Price Prediction using python.